camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 - `global.multiregion.regions: 2`
   - indicates the use for two regions
 - `global.identity.auth.enabled: false`
   - Identity is currently not supported.
-Please see the [limitations section](#) on the dual-region concept page. <!-- TODO: fill link -->.
+Please see the [limitations section](../../../../concepts/multi-region/dual-region.md#limitations) on the dual-region concept page.
 - `global.elasticsearch.disableExporter: true`
   - disables the automatic Elasticsearch configuration of the helm chart.
 We will manually supply the values via environment variables.
 - `identity.enabled: false`